FatimaMarq14/4443-IoT/Assignments/A01/README.md

-## Objective
+## 🎯 Objective

 Set up a GitHub repository that will serve as the central hub for all of your assignments in this course.
-This repo is required, and should be structured and documented like a portfolio-quality project.
+This repo is required and should be structured and documented like a portfolio-quality project.

-Each Assignment Folder README Each README.md inside an assignment folder should include:
+### 📁 Each Assignment Folder Should Include a `README.md` with:

-- Project Title
+- **Project Title**
-- Student Name
+- **Student Name**
-- Project Description (summary of the assignment goals)
+- **Project Description** – Summary of the assignment goals.
-- Table of Files with Descriptions and Links
+- **Table of Files** – With descriptions and links.
-- Run Instructions
+- **Run Instructions**
-- Notes on Known Issues or Requirements
+- **Notes** – Known issues, dependencies, or hardware requirements.

+---